For the first time, the U.S. will reward nursing homes for controlling the spread of infectious disease

 “These performance payments are an important stimulus for nursing homes fighting to improve their performance in a dire situation,” Terry Fulmer, president of the John A. Hartford Foundation and a member of a commission on coronavirus safety in nursing homes, said in a prepared statement.
 “What is equally important is that we learn from facilities where infection rates were well controlled as well as learn from those facilities where infection control was unsuccessful.”

 The 9,248 nursing homes account for about 69 percent of the total nationwide.
-HHS made a first-round disbursement of $331 million in emergency funds earlier this fall, targeting facilities that, according to a formula, had lower infection rates in September than would be expected given the positivity rate in the counties in which they were located.
+HHS made a first-round disbursement of $331 million in emergency funds earlier in the fall, targeting facilities that, according to a formula, had lower infection rates in September than would be expected given the positivity rate in the counties in which they were located.
 This second round spotlights those nursing homes that were then able to show a drop in infections and deaths between September and October.

 “As we approach the rollout of safe and effective vaccines for our most vulnerable, we continue the innovative program we created this year to incentivize and assist nursing homes in battling COVID-19 and applying the right infection control practices,” said HHS Secretary Alex Azar.
 “This half a billion dollars in incentive payments will reward nursing homes that have shown results in their tireless work to keep their residents safe from the virus.”